adjust/windows_sdk/README.md

 ### Add tracking of revenue
 If your users can generate revenue by clicking on advertisements you can track those revenues.
 If the click is worth one Cent, you could make the following call to track that revenue:

-    AdjustIo.TrackRevenue(1.0f);
+    AdjustIo.TrackRevenue(1.0);

 The parameter is supposed to be in Cents and will get rounded to one decimal point.
 If you want to differentiate between different kinds of revenue you can get different event tokens for each kind.
 Again, you need to ask us for event tokens that you can then use.
-In that cas you would make a call like this:
+In that case you would make a call like this:

-    AdjustIo.TrackRevenue(1.0f, "abc123");
+    AdjustIo.TrackRevenue(1.0, "abc123");

 You can also register a callback URL again and provide a dictionary of named parameters, just like it worked with normal events.